 While you may not be married, or have any plans to marry, a de facto relationship can still have important legal implications.
 You’re considered to have been in a de facto relationship if you’ve lived together with your partner for two years on a domestic basis without separation.

 Every relationship, however, is different.
 Other factors such as financial commitment to each other, children from the relationship and joint property ownership will also be taken into account in assessing whether you are or were in a de facto relationship.
 The point being, the longer you’re together with someone and share your life with them, the more each of you develops rights to each other’s property.

 In the event you die before making a will, for instance, your de facto will have a claim on your estate including any property, just as they would if you were married.
 A de facto partner will also have the right to challenge your will if they believe they were not adequately provided for, claim social security entitlements and receive workers’ compensation entitlements if, for example, you died in the course of your employment.

 For these reasons, it’s again advisable to update your will to reflect your wishes in light of your relationship status, de facto or otherwise.
 By doing so you avoid uncertainty and messy conflicts about your estate once you’re deceased.

 Legal advice should be sought

-At Big Law, our professional team have the expertise needed to guide you through making or updating a will, appointing power of attorney, making a binding death nomination and all other issues associated with a new relationship status.
-Contact us by phone (07) 3482 6999 or email email@example.com to schedule an appointment to discuss your situation today.
+At Big Law, our professional team have the expertise needed to guide you through making or updating a will, appointing power of attorney, making a binding death nomination and all other issues associated with new relationship status.
+Contact us by phone at 1800 431 592 or email [email protected] to schedule an appointment to discuss your situation today.